MUK@OWA

 A new university campus is underway

-The MUK is expected to move to the Otto Wagner Areal (OWA) in 2030/31.
-The former hospital grounds, which feature 34 Art Nouveau pavilions protected under heritage law and surrounded by parkland, are to be revitalised as a science and culture campus.
-The project is also set to set new standards in energy technology.
-The MUK will be the anchor tenant and has been using Project Pavilion 10 since the summer of 2025.
+The Music and Arts University of the City of Vienna (MUK) is to be relocated to the Otto Wagner Area (OWA).
+The former hospital grounds, which feature 34 Heritage-listed Art Nouveau pavilions surrounded by parkland, are underway to be transformed into a science and culture campus.
+The project is also going to set new standards in energy technology.
+Since summer 2025, MUK has been running the “Pioneers' Pavilion” and is establishing itself as an anchor user.

 In March 2025, Mayor Dr Michael Ludwig announced plans to establish a university campus for the MUK at the OWA.
 In June 2025, he reaffirmed this plan to the Vienna City Council, demonstrating his clear commitment to the MUK as the only university in Vienna.